gridai/grid-docs/platform/about-these-features/adding-custom-cloud-credentials.md

 ![](../../.gitbook/assets/image%20%2858%29.png)

+Click on "Next: Permissions" &gt;

+The user should have IAMFullAccess privileges.

-Click on "Next: tags" &gt; "Next: review" &gt; "Create user".
+Click on "Next: Tags" &gt; "Next: Review" &gt; "Create user".

 ### D: Create New AWS Keys